perwin/imfit/docs/fitting_images.md

 The simple way to do this is to give imfit an effective gain factor, via the GAIN parameter in the config file, or the `--gain` command-line option.
-The effective gain is whatever number will convert pixel values back to photo-electrons.
+The effective gain is whatever number will, when multiplied by the image's pixel values, convert them back to, e.g., photo-electrons.
 For a processed (but not photometrically calibrated) image, where the pixel values are in ADUs, this is simply the gain of the original A/D conversion, in units of electrons/ADU.
 Imfit will then multiply the pixel values by the GAIN parameter to turn them back into photo-electrons.
 (Note that some data-taking setups will record an inverse "gain" in units of ADU/electrons; you will need to invert this before passing it to imfit!)

 If your image has photometrically calibrated flux units (Jy, nanomaggies, whatever), then the GAIN parameter must be a number that will convert these back to photo-electrons.
-XXX If an image happens to be in units of magnitudes per square arc second, then it must be converted to *linear* intensity values.
+If an image happens to be in units of magnitudes per square arc second, then it must be converted to *linear* intensity values first.